NikitaTikhon/mediaflow-ui/README.md

-# mediaflow-frontend
+# Mediaflow
-Mediaflow client side
+Interface to interact with represent content